11 Smart Ecommerce Promotion Ideas

 Pro Tip: Have a look at the amazing article on eCommerce site builders by Digital.com

 #1 Cross-Sell and Open-up your Product Inventory

-When cross-selling, you’re basically recommending products that although belong to a different category, compliment your customer’s primary purchase.
+When cross-selling, you’re basically recommending products that although belonging to a different category, complement your customer’s primary purchase.
 For example, to someone who is buying a bluetooth speaker you can easily cross-sell a case for it or if it’s a camera then recommend a camera bag, battery or lenses.
 Both situations are cross-selling wins!

 Here’s an example of cross-selling on the checkout page of Victoria’s Secret website.